SCLOUD-PTE-LTD/docs/private-cloud/user-guide/eip.md

 (2) Resource object: refers to the bound resource object, different resource types can choose different resource objects.
 - Virtual machine: You can select the virtual machine resources to be bound based on the virtual machine name and private IP address, but you cannot select a virtual machine with 50 IPv4 or 10 IPv6 addresses bound.
-- Server Load Balancing: You can select the Server Load Balancer resource to be bound based on the name and ID, and you can select a Server Load Balancer instance that is not bound to an External IP address and is an Internet network IP, and you cannot bind an IPv6 External IP address for Server Load Balancer.
+- Server Load Balancing: You can select the Load Balancing resource to be bound based on the name and ID, and you can select a Load Balancing instance that is not bound to an External IP address and is an Internet network IP, and you cannot bind an IPv6 External IP address for Load Balancing.
 - NAT gateway: You can select the NAT gateway resource to be bound based on the name and ID, only you can select a NAT gateway that does not have a public IP address bound to it, and you cannot bind an IPv6 public IP address to a NAT gateway.
 - VPN gateway: You can select the VPN gateway resource to be bound based on the name and ID, and you can select only VPN gateways that do not have an External IP address bound to it, and you cannot bind IPv6 public IP addresses to VPN gateways.